-4 Sin not in your anger: but speak in your heart on your bed, and be still.
+4Sin not in your anger: but speak in your heart on your bed, and be still.

-5 Offer true sacrifice, trust in the LORD.
+- 5 Offer true sacrifice, trust in the LORD.

-Many are longing for fortune to smile.
+- 6 Many are longing

+for fortune to smile.

-Lift upon us the light of your face.
+Lift upon us

+the light of your face.

-You have put in my heart, Lord,
+7 You have put in my heart, LORD,

-a deeper joy than was theirs who had corn and wine in abundance.
+a deeper joy

+than was theirs who had corn

+and wine in abundance.

-8 So in peace I will lie down and sleep; for you, LORD, keep me safe.
+- 8 So in peace I will lie down and sleep; for you, LORD, keep me safe.

-Psalm 5 - A Prayer for Guidance For the leader: A psalm of David, to be accompanied by the flute.
+Psalm 5 - A Prayer for Guidance

+For the leader: A psalm of David, to be accompanied by the flute.

-Hear my words, Lord: give heed to my whisper.
+1 Hear my words, LORD:

+give heed to my whisper.
-Attend to my loud cry for help, my king and my God.

-When I pray to you, Lord, in the morning,

-hear my voice.
+- 2 Attend to my loud cry for help, my king and my God. - 3 When I pray to you, LORD, in the morning, hear my voice.

 I make ready for you in the morning, and look for a sign.

-4 For you are no God who takes pleasure in wickedness: no one of evil can be your guest.

-5 No braggarts can stand in your presence, you hate all workers of wrong.

-6 You destroy all speakers of lies, people of blood and deceit you abhor.
+- 4 For you are no God who takes pleasure in wickedness: no one of evil can be your guest. - 5 No braggarts can stand in your presence, you hate all workers of wrong. - 6 You destroy all speakers of lies, people of blood and deceit you abhor.

-7 But I, through your kindness abundant, may enter your house, and towards the shrine of your temple may reverently bow.
+7 But I, through your kindness abundant, may enter your house, and towards the shripe of your temple and towards the shrine of your temple may reverently bow.

-Lead me, LORD, in your righteousness because of my enemies.
+8Lead me, LORD, in your righteousness because of my enemies.
 Make your way level before me.

-For their mouth is a stranger to truth, their heart is a pit of destruction.
+9 For their mouth is a stranger to truth, their heart is a pit of destruction.

 Their throat is a wide open grave, their tongue the smooth tongue of the hypocrite.